Brightway2 life cycle assessment framework

 Third, open a command prompt (Start -> Run), and type in the following:

-pip install brightway2
+pip install bw2all

-Finally, again in the command prompt, start Brightway2:
+Finally, in another command prompt, start Brightway2:

 This should start the program, and open a new web browser tab to the correct address.
 Brightway2 will recognize that you are starting Brightway2 for the first time, and give you instructions on how to download basic data, import your projects, and start working.